manzanotti/geniushub-client/README.md

 await session.close()
 ```

+### Unit tests

+Please see the README.md file in the tests folder for more details on unit tests protocol.

 ### QA/CI via CircleCI
 QA includes comparing JSON from **cURL** with output from this app using **diff**, for example:
 ```bash